thequinn/happyrobot-fde-task/README.md

-# HappyRobot Agent API
+# HappyRobot Platform

+The HappyRobot Platform consists of:

-FastAPI service powering happyrobot.ai agents.
-It currently exposes a read endpoint for querying Supabase-hosted loads and a negotiation workflow that brokers can use to finalize pricing with carriers.
+A FastAPI backend service powering HappyRobot.ai’s agentic workflows.
+It currently exposes read endpoints for querying Supabase-hosted loads and tracking inbound call activity.
 Designed for deployment on Google Cloud Run with Supabase as the datastore.

+A Streamlit-based frontend for visualizing use case metrics.

+Local setup instructions for running both components in development.

 ## Project Overview

 The repository is now split into two deployable units:

-- `backend/` – FastAPI service that powers inbound load lookups, negotiation, metrics, and call-log CRUD.
+- `backend/` – FastAPI service that powers inbound load lookups, call metrics aggregation, and call-log CRUD.
 - `frontend/` – Streamlit dashboard that visualizes call metrics by calling the backend's `/metrics/summary` endpoint.

 ```